codedread/erp/README.md

 ... but how far could we get generating random phrases of English words?

-The goal is random phrase picked from a large list of english words between 3-8 characters long, none of which have homonyms.
+The goal is a random phrase picked from a large list of english words between 3-8 characters long, none of which have homonyms.
 This will allow the phrase to easily be said verbally to a person such that they might be able to remember it, but also extremely likely to be unique.